-- Protein Powder – You can use any protein powder for this, but I found that whey protein tends to produce gummier results.
-My go-to protein powder is a vanilla plant-based protein powder, like this one below.
-Also, if you’re using unflavored protein powder, you may need to add more sugar or sweetener.
+- Protein Powder – You can use any protein powder for this, but in this recipe I used a vanilla plant-based protein powder, like this one below.

 - Coconut Flour - you can use any brand of coconut flour for this recipe.
 Here is a brand of coconut flour I like to use.

-- Butter flavored Coconut Oil – Like this one.
-You can use regular coconut oil, but I think the butter flavor helps these protein bars actually taste like birthday cake!
+- Butter flavored Coconut Oil - Like this one.
+You can use regular coconut oil, but I like using this butter flavored coconut oil to boost the buttery flavor.

 - Baking Soda - This recipe is no-bake, but just like the butter flavored coconut oil, the addition of this ingredient helps the protein bars tastes like the real thing.
 Omit if desired.
 If you're curious though, baking soda has a slightly salty, bitter flavor.

 - White chocolate chips - you can use any white chocolate chips (or chopped white chocolate), but to make these low-carb, use a lower sugar, stevia sweetened brand instead.
 For a dairy-free, vegan alternative, try this brand.